Criminal record: Criminal records

 The criminal records of all French citizens are maintained through an electronic register manned by the Ministry of Justice.
 The register is a collection of all sanctions and convictions from all penal courts since 1966 and remains the source for all aspects of criminal record disclosure in the state.

 Generally speaking, the disclosure of a criminal record is only released to the individual who committed the offense and only when that individual has handed power of attorney to another or they are declared legally incompetent may another successfully apply to receive the disclosure.
-Perspective employers are not allowed access to disclosure at any time.
+Prospective employers are not allowed access to disclosure at any time.
 Applications must be made through the Casier Judiciaire National (National Judicial Record, CJN) and are free of charge.
 Applications can be submitted online, via email, in person or by post of fax but are limited to the CJN.
 Criminal record certificates cannot be accessed through a French consulate or embassy at any time.

 The three types of criminal bulletin: